alvi83252-dot/The-CRUDs---HackSussex/README.md

 # Environmental Impact

-BinFinder supports better environmental behaviour by reducing friction around proper waste disposal.
+BinBuddy supports better environmental behaviour by reducing friction around proper waste disposal.
 If people can quickly find an appropriate bin, understand bin types, and locate related waste points, they are more likely to dispose of waste correctly rather than delay disposal, contaminate recycling, or litter.
-In that sense, BinFinder supports both behaviour change and better infrastructure visibility.
+In that sense, BinBuddy supports both behaviour change and better infrastructure visibility.
 The app also encourages communities to contribute useful environmental information rather than relying only on static or incomplete datasets.
 This makes the platform not just informative, but participatory.
 ________________________________________

 # Connection to the UN Sustainable Development Goals

-BinFinder is strongly connected to several UN Sustainable Development Goals because it helps improve how people interact with waste infrastructure in everyday life.
+BinBuddy is strongly connected to several UN Sustainable Development Goals because it helps improve how people interact with waste infrastructure in everyday life.
 By making bins and recycling points easier to find and understand, the project supports more sustainable urban living and encourages cleaner, more efficient use of public spaces.
 It also helps promote more responsible consumption and disposal habits by making waste sorting and recycling infrastructure more accessible to the public.
 In addition, better waste disposal and improved reporting of waste infrastructure can help reduce littering, pollution, and environmental degradation in local areas, which gives the project a broader environmental value.
 A lighter connection can also be made to climate action, since better waste systems and more sustainable urban behaviour contribute to overall environmental resilience, although the strongest and most direct links are with sustainable cities, responsible consumption, and life on land.

 ________________________________________